Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 9 min read

 • Stable sidewall support preserves cornering precision and steering feedback.

-Run targeted pressures for your load and conditions; you’ll trade minimal rolling resistance for significant traction and sustained comfort.
+Run targeted pressures for your load and conditions.
+You’ll trade minimal rolling resistance for significant traction and sustained comfort.

 Trade-Offs: Speed, Rollover, and Efficiency Vs 700C